merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {:.notice}
 If you are working with a pangenome that was generated prior to anvi'o `v5.2`, you can use the program `anvi-compute-gene-cluster-homogeneity` to add homogeneity estimates to the existing anvi'o pan database.
 Please see the help menu of this program, and let us know if you are lost.

-Here is an example in the context of our *Prochlorococcus* pangenome (see the most outer two additional layers):
+Here is an example in the context of our *Prochlorococcus* pangenome (see the outermost two additional layers):

 [![31 Prochlorococcus collection]({{images}}/homogeneity-indices-main.png)]({{images}}/homogeneity-indices-main.png){:.center-img .width-70}

 #### Geometric homogeneity index

 The **geometric homogeneity index** indicates the degree of geometric configuration between the genes of a gene cluster.
-Specifically, we look for the gap/residue patterns of the gene cluster that have been determined by the aligment.
-The alignment process by definition aligns similar sections of genes to each other, and denote missing residues (or different structural configurations of gene contexts) through gap characters.
-If gap/residue distribution patterns are mostly uniform throughout the gene cluster, then this gene cluster will have a high geometric homogeneity, and will reach to its maximum value of 1.0 if there are no gaps in the alignment.
+Specifically, we look for the gap/residue patterns of the gene cluster that have been determined by the alignment.
+The alignment process by definition aligns similar sections of genes to each other, and denotes missing residues (or different structural configurations of gene contexts) through gap characters.
+If gap/residue distribution patterns are mostly uniform throughout the gene cluster, then this gene cluster will have a high geometric homogeneity, and the maximum value of 1.0 indicates that are no gaps in the alignment.

 Anvi'o computes the geometric homogeneity index by combining analysis of the gene cluster content in two levels: the site-level analyses (i.e., vertically aligned positions) and the gene-level analyses (i.e., horizontally aligned positions because they are in the same gene).
 We convert the information in a gene cluster into a binary matrix, where gaps and residues are simply represented by 1s and 0s, and we utilize the logical operator `xor` to identify and enumerate all comparisons that have a different pattern.
 In site-level homogeneity checks, the algorithm sweeps from left to right and identifies these differences across aligned columns.
 In gene-level homogeneity checks, the algorithm sweeps from one gene to the next and identifies all differences in a gene where the pattern is not the same, effectively checking for the spread of gaps across the gene cluster.
 It is possible to skip the gene-level geometric homogeneity caluclations with the flag `--quick-homogeneity`.
-While this will not be as accurate or comprehensive as the default approach, it may save you some time, depending on the number of genomes you are working with.
+While this will not be as accurate or as comprehensive as the default approach, it may save you some time, depending on the number of genomes with which you are working.

 #### Functional homogeneity index